ChrisWhealy/wasm_sha256/docs/020-wasi-prerequisites.md

       > `memory` is simply the name expected by WASI.
       > If you wish to export memory using some other name, that is also possible &mdash; it's just that WASI won't know anything about it...

-2. WASI also requires the WebAssembly module to export a function called `_start`.
+2. Export a function called `_start` that takes no arguments and does not returns anything.

-   In cases where NodeJS acts as the host environment, the `_start` function will be called automatically when the JavaScript statement `wasi.start(instance)` is called.
+   When using runtime environments such as `wasmer` or `wasmtime`, the call to `_start` is performed as soon as the WASM instance is created.

-   The `_start` function may not take any arguments and may not return any values.
+   But when NodeJS is the host environment, the `_start` function will not be called until the JavaScript statement [`wasi.start(instance)`](https://github.com/ChrisWhealy/wasm_sha256/blob/238bbc2cd5389bbd2d90bdc821a446b5994034f7/sha256sum.mjs#L30) is called.

-   If you have no need for such a function, then it must still exist as a no-op function:
+   If your usecase has no need for such a function, then it must still exist as a no-op function:

    ```wat
    (func (export "_start"))
    ```

-   If the `_start` function is missing, then the host environment will throw an exception.
+   If the `_start` function is missing, then WASI will throw an exception.